 - Allow to rest for 5-10 minutes before cutting.
 Serve with salad.

-It's zucchini season and with an abundance of them around (I had a ginormous one from my parent's garden) my go-to recipe is zucchini slice.
+When it's zucchini season and there's an abundance of them around, my go-to recipe is this zucchini slice.

 With so many people eating a gluten-free diet, I decided to adapt the classic recipe by using polenta instead of wheat flour.
 Polenta is made from corn, which is a gluten-free grain and popular in Northern Italian cooking.